 Historic Sites of Manitoba: Abandoned Manitoba

-We thank Alan Mason, Jean McManus, and George Penner for providing additional information used here.
+We thank Alan Mason, Jean McManus, George Penner, Suzanne Lemon, and Morgan Turney for providing additional information used here.

 This page was prepared by Gordon Goldsborough.

 Page revised: 4 March 2021